izuannazrin/izuannazrin/README.md

 - PHP
 - (partially) JavaScript

-However, user interface design is not in its blood, much talent in backend instead of frontend.
+However, this organism lacks talent in user interface design.
+It has better capability in backend development such as networking, kernel development, framework etc.

 ## Contact info
 For inquiry about this organism or anything related,